Portuguese Empire in the Indonesian Archipelago

-The Portuguese were the first Europeans to establish a colonial presence in the Indonesian Archipelago.
-Their quest to dominate the source of the spices that sustained the lucrative spice trade in the early 16th century, along with missionary efforts by Roman Catholic orders, saw the establishment of trading posts and forts, and left behind a Portuguese cultural element that remains in modern-day Indonesia.
+The Portuguese were the first Europeans to establish a colonial presence in the Indonesian archipelago.
+Their quest to dominate the source of the spices that sustained the lucrative spice trade in the early 16th century, along with missionary efforts by Catholic orders, saw the establishment of trading posts and forts, and left behind a Portuguese cultural element that remains in modern-day Indonesia.

 Establishment

 Europeans were making technological advances in the early 16th century; new-found Portuguese expertise in navigation, shipbuilding and weaponry allowed them to make daring expeditions of exploration and expansion.
-Starting with the first exploratory expeditions sent from newly conquered Malacca in 1512, the Portuguese were the first Europeans to arrive in the East Indies, and sought to dominate the sources of valuable spices and to extend their Roman Catholic missionary efforts.
-Initial Portuguese attempts to establish a coalition and peace treaty in 1522 with the West Javan Sunda Kingdom failed, owing to hostilities among indigenous kingdoms on Java.
+Starting with the first exploratory expeditions sent from newly conquered Malacca in 1512, the Portuguese were the first Europeans to arrive in the East Indies, and sought to dominate the sources of valuable spices and to extend their Christian missionary efforts.
+Initial Portuguese attempts to establish a coalition and peace treaty in 1522 with the West Javan Sunda Kingdom failed, owing to hostilities among islamic kingdoms on Java.
 The Portuguese turned east to Moluccas, which comprised a varied collection of principalities and kingdoms that were occasionally at war with each other but maintained significant inter-island and international trade.
-Through both military conquest and alliance with local rulers, they established trading posts, forts, and missions in the Spice Islands, including Ternate, Ambon, and Solor.
+Through both military conquest and alliance with local rulers, they established trading posts, forts, and missions in the North Sulawesi and in the Spice Islands, including Ternate, Ambon, and Solor.

 The height of Portuguese missionary activities, however, came in the latter half of the 16th century, after the pace of their military conquest in the archipelago had stopped and their East Asian interest was shifting to Portuguese India, Portuguese Ceylon, Japan, Macau and China; and sugar in Brazil and the Atlantic slave trade in turn further distracted their efforts in the East Indies.
 In addition, the first European people to arrive in Northern Sulawesi were the Portuguese.

 Francisco Xavier supported and visited the Portuguese mission at Tolo on Halmahera.
 This was the first Catholic mission in the Moluccas.
 The mission began in 1534 when some chiefs from Morotai came to Ternate asking to be baptised.
 Simão Vaz, the vicar of Ternate, went to Tolo to found the mission.
 The mission was the source of conflict between the Spanish, the Portuguese and Ternate.
 Simão Vaz was later murdered at Sao.